rstolpe/DeleteUserProfile/help/Get-RSUserProfile.md

         Accept pipeline input?       false
         Accept wildcard characters?  false

-    -Exclude <String[]>
-        All of the usernames you write here will be excluded from the script and they will not show up, it's a array so you can add multiple users like this: -Exclude "User1", "User2"

-        Required?                    false
-        Position?
-2
-        Default value
-        Accept pipeline input?       false
-        Accept wildcard characters?  false

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable,